geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 10. We are now ready to proceed with creating an example project.
 Select File > New Project

-11. Choose the default “Java Application”
+11. Choose the default "Java Application"

-12. Fill in “Tutorial” as the project name; and our initial Main class will be called “Quickstart”.
+12. Fill in "Tutorial" as the project name; and our initial Main class will be called "Quickstart".

 13. Open up Example in the Projects window, right click on Libraries and select Add Libraries.
     Choose GeoTools from the Add Library dialog.